RedesignScience/fep-benchmark-public/readme.md

 Prepared structures for all receptor complexes are stored as PDB files in the `pdb` directory.
 These have been extracted from the `reference` directory.

-The structures are ready to simulate, with no water molecules, and the ligand renamed to `LIG`.
+The structures are ready to simulate, with no water molecules, and the ligand renamed to `UNL`.